b6pzeusbc54tvhw5jgpyw8pwz2x6gs/define-selectors/README.md

 }
 ```

- - inputSelectors: is a array. refer [Reselect project][reselect].
-To avoid [difinition ordering problem][question], when you use the selector in the same selectors, you have to use it's selectorName as the `string` type.
+ - inputSelectors(array): refer [Reselect project][reselect].
+To avoid [difinition ordering problem][question], you have to define each selector in the same `selectors` object.
+When you use the selector in the same selectors as inputSelector, use selectorName as the `string` type.
 In above example, when selectNavAndPageAndFoo is defined, it recursively go to the `selectNavAndPage` selector to define this first. `FOUND_CIRCULAR_REFERENCE` error occurs if a circular reference is found.
- - resultFunc: refer [Reselect project][reselect]
+ - resultFunc(function): refer [Reselect project][reselect]
- - resolverFunc: refer [Re-reselect project][reReselect]
+ - resolverFunc(function): refer [Re-reselect project][reReselect]
- - cacheSize: refer [my unmerged PR to reselect][myPR]
+ - cacheSize(number): refer [my unmerged PR to reselect][myPR]
- - customSelectorCreator: refer [Reselect project][reselect]
+ - customSelectorCreator(function): refer [Reselect project][reselect]

+## Contributing
+Happy to PR any of the improvements you're thinking about.
+Thanks!

 [reselect]: https://github.com/reactjs/reselect